Coherence in resonance fluorescence

 Using Fourier transform, we infer that the RF consists of a spectrally sharp, laser-like ($ll$) part that inherits the linewidth of the driving laser and has a spectral weight of $I_{ll}/I_{tot} = |g^{(1)}(\tau)| = p_0 < 1$.
-For detailed theoretical derivation, see Sections I-III, Supplementary Information.
+For detailed theoretical derivation, see Sections II-IV, Supplementary Information.

-The reduction in coherence, by the amount of $1-p_0$ or $p_1$, is linked to the TLE's transitions from the $\ket{ee}$ state to $\ket{ge}$, $\ket{eg}$ or $\ket{gg}$.
-As shown in equation~(\ref{eq:output}), the first two transitions give rise to an incoherent single photon each while the last one produces a two-photon state.
+\zy{The reduction in coherence, by the amount of $1-p_0$ or $p_1$, is linked to the TLE's transitions from the $\ket{ee}$ state to $\ket{ge}$, $\ket{eg}$ or $\ket{gg}$.
+As shown in Eq.~(\ref{eq:output}), the first two transitions give rise to an incoherent single photon each while the last one produces a two-photon state.
 Transition $\ket{ee}\to\ket{ge}$ ($\ket{ee}\to\ket{eg}$) emitted a photon into early (late) temporal mode but none at late (early) mode, so no two-path interference takes place.
 On the other hand, transition $\ket{ee}\to\ket{gg}$ produces one photon into each mode, the interference of which causes coalescence and forms a photon-pair through Hong-Ou-Mandel (HOM) effect~\cite{Hong1987}.
-All these photons are incoherent, so they naturally display a bandwidth governed by the TLE's transition and thus make up the broadband ($bb$) part, with a weight of $I_{bb}/I_{tot} = p_1$ in the RF spectrum.
+All these photons are incoherent, so they naturally display a bandwidth governed by the TLE's transition and thus make up the broadband ($bb$) part, with a weight of $I_{bb}/I_{tot} = p_1$ in the RF spectrum.}

-\zy{In the absence of pure dephasing ($T_2 = 2T_1$)}, the relation of $p_1$ with excitation power can \zy{readily} be estimated through steady-state condition.
-We define $\bar{n}$ as the mean incident photon number over $T_1$ duration, \zy{and $\eta_{ab}$ as the TLE's absorption/re-emission (scattering) efficiency under weak excitation limit.
-With absorption balancing out emission, we obtain $\frac{\bar{n}}{T_1} \times \eta_{ab} \times (1 - p_1) = \frac{p_1}{2} \times \frac{1}{T_1}$, where the factor $(1-p_1)$ on the left takes saturation into account while $\frac{p_1}{2}$ on the right reflects on average only half of the excited state is in the matter form.} We then have
+In the absence of pure dephasing ($T_2 = 2T_1$), the relation of $p_0$ and $p_1$ with excitation power can readily be estimated through steady-state equilibrium.
+We define $\bar{n}$ as the mean incident photon number over $T_1$ duration~\cite{wu2023}, and $\eta_{ab}$ as the TLE's absorption efficiency under weak excitation limit.
+With absorption balancing out emission, we obtain $\frac{\bar{n}}{T_1} \times \eta_{ab} \times (1 - p_1) = \frac{p_1}{2} \times \frac{1}{T_1}$, where the factor $(1-p_1)$ on the left takes saturation into account while $\frac{p_1}{2}$ on the right reflects on average only half of the excited state is in the matter form.
+We then have